Want to know the holy grail of marketing?

 Who doesn’t like to add more feathers to their hats!
 And these awards are not for your business but your audience as well.
 There are different forums and platforms where you can apply online to get awards.
 These provide badges that you can flaunt on your website.

-Get your startup idea and business listed among the top of your industry listicles to get a better reach.
+As soon as you get your company registration, the next step is company incorporation, that should be to get your startup idea and business listed among the top of your industry listicles to get a better reach.
 This can also help improve your startup’s credibility among the target audiences.
 And if you belong to an industry that doesn’t have many awards, host an award of your own.
 You’ll soon see many businesses applying to get the badge.

 Marketing Idea #11: Never Underestimate The Power Of Content